Sewer Bill Information

-On February 22, 2011, the Township Council introduced a new Sewer Fee Ordinance 11-08.
-This Ordinance will reflect an increase in Sewer fees for all Residential Properties from a minimum of either $ 125.00 or $ 175.00 to $ 225.00 for the first 100,000 Gallons of water utilized.
-The water billing months are November 2009 to April 30, 2010.
+The Sewer Utility rates will remain the same in 2018.
+Residential properties will be billed a minimum of $280 for the first 100,000 Gallons of water utilized.
+The water billing months are November through April (of prior year).
 This amount is doubled to annualize the water used for the year.
-It is done this way to avoid the months that you usually utilize more water for such activities as watering lawns, filling pools, washing cars etc.
+It is done this way to avoid the months that you usually utilize more water for such activities as watering lawns, filling pools, washing cars, etc.

-In previous years, Senior Citizens who qualified for the Property Tax Reimbursement were eligible for a refund of $ 125.00.
-This will no longer apply.
-However, Senior Citizens who are entitled to a Senior Citizen Property Tax Deduction, in accordance with NJSA 54:4-8.44, shall receive a discount of $ 125.00 from the sewer bill.
+Senior Citizens who are entitled to a Senior Citizen Property Tax Deduction, in accordance with NJSA 54:4-8.44, shall continue to receive a discount of $140 from the sewer bill.

 Thank you for your continued support.